kcplAgs/AggieStudy/README.md

 # AggieStudy

-A website that provides Aggies with resources for studying with practice exams from past years and by topic.
+A website built by fellow Aggies dedicated to help other Aggies study.
+Utilizes ReactJS for the frontend to provide users with an easy and interactive experience, SpringBoot for the backend to create a RESTful API, and PostgreSQL for the database to store previous year exams and study materials.

+## Check it out!

+(SOON) Please feel free to visit the website here:

-## JDK Version 21
+## Installation